Rdataman/ExData_Plotting1/README.md

 Using source command is of course ok but takes more time since you read data again and again.

+Four png files are in the folder "figure".

 ## Introduction

 This assignment uses data from